pastas/pastastore/dockerfiles/readme.md

 3. Run `docker-compose up -d` to start the docker container running MongoDB.
    The `-d` flag runs the container in the background.
 This command uses the `docker-compose.yml` file by default.
-4. View your runing containers with `docker ps -a`.
+4. View your running containers with `docker ps -a`.

 To stop the container run `docker-compose stop` in a terminal.